 Evening is setting in, we are getting ready to go into the village to have dinner.

 Bozava harbour pier in the evening sun.
-Ours is the small motor boat to the left, with its red tender.
+Our cruiser is the small motor boat with its red tender.
 Next to it lies Carina, the sailing yacht of our Bavarian friends.